Heysham fire: Truth or dare student guilty of grandmother murder

 He told the pair: "I have a secret I haven't told anyone.
 I may have killed someone."

-Darnton had disabled a fire alarm and started the blaze because he did not want Gregory to suffer any longer from dementia, the court heard.
+Darnton had said he disabled a fire alarm and started the blaze because he did not want Gregory to suffer any longer from dementia, the court heard.

-A week later, he told the counsellor and his stepfather, Chris Gregory, 66, that he had started the fire and the counsellor passed the information to police.
+His friends had thought the student was joking, but Darnton went on to tell a counsellor in May 2019 about a friend "who could send me to prison cos of what he knows".

-He was arrested in May 2019 and his mobile phone and computer were seized.
+He added that he had felt "powerful" at an event involving a person who had died - thought to be Mrs Gregory's funeral - as he "knew what had happened and everyone else in the room didn't".

-Examination of the devices revealed searches in June 2018 for "murderer filled with despair", "I'm a murderer" and "I'm a monster and I'm going to hell".
+Detectives found searches on his mobile phone and computer from June 2018 which read "murderer filled with despair", "I'm a murderer" and "I'm a monster and I'm going to hell".

-He will be sentenced on Friday.
+Darnton will be sentenced on Friday.